vladavilov/playground/pdf-agent/README.md

 -   **PDF Parsing**: Extracts raw text from uploaded PDF files.
 -   **Text Cleaning**: Normalizes and cleans extracted text to improve accuracy.
 -   **AI-Powered Extraction**: Uses an AI agent (powered by Azure OpenAI) with a RAG pipeline to intelligently extract data based on configurable property groups.
+-   **Local Embeddings**: Generates vector embeddings using a self-hosted model (`BAAI/bge-small-en-v1.5`) for semantic search, ensuring data privacy and removing dependency on external embedding services.
 -   **Dynamic Property Groups**: Extraction logic is defined in `config/property_groups.yaml`, allowing for easy customization without code changes.
 -   **Data Validation**: Includes a robust, rule-based validation system for the extracted JSON data.
 -   **RESTful API**: Provides a simple, secure endpoint for uploading PDFs and receiving structured JSON data.